What credit score is needed for a home improvement loan?

 - Are the improvements you are looking to make essential, or will they load you with debt unnecessarily?

 - Will they add value to your property above the cost of doing them?

 Unless the answer to at least one of these questions is yes, it may not be a good idea to take out a home improvement loan.
 Remember ‘essential’ applies to structural issues such as a leaky roof rather than cosmetic changes you could put off.

 If you think the improvements will increase the value of your property, have you assessed this against the full cost of your borrowing?
-If you are borrowing £15,000 to fund renovating you must check that it will increase the value by the full amount you have to pay back including interest and charges - not just the £15,000.
+For example, if you're borrowing £15,000 to fund renovating, you must check that it will increase the home value by the full amount you have to pay back (including interest and charges - not just the £15,000).